Monthly sky maps from the 2022 Australasian Sky Guide published by MAAS Media.

 - Taurus – the bull is in the northern evening sky after sunset.
 Follow the line of Orion’s belt to the west and you will come to the back of a sideways ‘V’ which forms Taurus’ head.
 One of Taurus’ eyes is an orange giant star called Aldebaran which means ‘the follower’ and it has a distinct orange tinge when viewed with the unaided eye.

 - Carina – is high in the south eastern sky and represents the keel of a ship.
 Carina was originally part of the constellation Argo Navis (Argo was the ship of Jason and the Argonauts) and the nearby constellations of Vela (the sails) and Puppis (the stern) formed the rest of the ship.
 In 1756, Nicolas Louis de Lacaille published his catalogue of the southern stars showing Argo Navis divided into the three constellations we see today.
 Canopus, the second brightest star in the sky, can be found in Carina.
 It is a white supergiant star about 313 light years away.

-Mars is the only planet in the evening sky while Mercury, Venus, Jupiter and Saturn are in the early morning sky this month.
+Jupiter is the only planet in the evening sky while Mercury, Venus, Mars and Saturn are in the early morning sky this month.

-- Saturn – is low in the eastern morning sky at the end of the first week in the constellation Capricornus.
-On the 10th, the waning crescent Moon is directly above the ringed planet.
+- Mars – is visible in the eastern pre-dawn sky in the constellation Sagittarius.
+On the 27th, the waning crescent Moon will be directly above the red planet.